Mjz86/C_colon/mcc.md

+`drop_after_last_use`(default)/`drop_after_scope_end`:
+a drop after last use object is an object that is destroyed after the last time its owner referred to it, such objects are better for the optimizer as it reduces the duration of object modification however the drop after scope end is C++ RAII style and is useful in some  data types (e.g scoped lock, scoped timer,scoped allocator ). e.g: if a is used before g is called by f then a is not used again the memory of a is still making register overhead till the end of f, the register allocator must optimize this but cant in a C++ style raii setting.

 `no_dll_comparable_address`/`dll_comparable_address`(default)(dynamic loader used Function and variable ( any symbol) qualifier): this qualifier is not a contributor to the ABI hash or the name mangle, a function, variable or storage space, used in the dynamic shared library, may have a different address to the static function, a `dll_comparable_address` mandates that the storage address is unique,